a-patel/LiteXHealthChecks/docs/CosmosDB.md

 # LiteX HealthChecks CosmosDB
-> CosmosDB health checks package used to check the status of a CosmosDB in ASP.NET Core applications.
+> CosmosDB (SQL API) health checks package used to check the status of a CosmosDB (SQL API) in ASP.NET Core applications.

 LiteXHealthChecks is very small yet powerful and high-performance library used to check the status of a component in the application, such as a backend service, database or some internal state.